delta6626/midnighthours/README.md

 ]
 ```

-> Make sure the names in JSON file matches the ones you added in `/public/stories` folder.
+Make sure the names in JSON file matches the ones you added in `/public/stories` folder.

 4. Done.
 Your story will be randomly picked for everyone.

-> If you're looking to convert your story to `.mp3`, you can use this awesome free tool: https://www.tetyys.com/SAPI4/
+> If you're looking to convert your story to `.mp3`, you can use this **awesome free tool**: https://www.tetyys.com/SAPI4/

 ### Improving the Code

-If you want to add a new feature or simply report a bug, feel free to create an issue here.
+If you want to add a new feature or simply report a bug, feel free to [create an issue](https://github.com/technoph1le/midnighthours/issues/new).

 The website is built with NextJS (App Router).